rust-embedded/rust-raspberrypi-OS-tutorials/07_uart_chainloader/README.md

 +        current_binary_start_addr = current_binary_start_addr.offset(1);
 +    }
 +
-+    // The following function calls form a hack to achieve an "absolute jump" to
++    // The following function calls realize an "absolute jump" to `runtime_init::runtime_init()` by
-+    // `runtime_init::runtime_init()` by forcing an indirection through the global offset table
++    // forcing an indirection through the global offset table (GOT), so that execution continues
-+    // (GOT), so that execution continues from the relocated binary.
++    // from the relocated binary.
 +    //
-+    // Without this, the address of `runtime_init()` would be calculated as a relative offset from
++    // Without the indirection through the assembly, the address of `runtime_init()` would be
-+    // the current program counter, since we are compiling as `position independent code`.
-This
++    // calculated as a relative offset from the current program counter, since we are compiling as
-+    // would cause us to keep executing from the address to which the firmware loaded us, instead of
++    // `position independent code`.
+This would cause us to keep executing from the address to which
-+    // the relocated position.
++    // the firmware loaded us, instead of the relocated position.
-+    //
-+    // There likely is a more elegant way to do this.
 +    let relocated_runtime_init_addr = bsp::memory::relocated_runtime_init_addr() as usize;
 +    cpu::branch_to_raw_addr(relocated_runtime_init_addr)
 +}